[Home]

 - Words directly attested in Tolkien’s writing are unmarked and followed by a reference (Abbr/Page)

-- # marks words that can derived from attested words via grammatical rules or as elements of compounds
+- # marks words that can be derived from attested words via grammatical rules or as elements of compounds

 - * marks words that are reconstructed but can be reasonably deduced by comparison to other words